 “You’re late,” someone whispered behind her.

-Mira turned around to see a young lady her age.
+Mira turned around to see a girl her age.
 She was wearing the same uniform and she had her flaxen hair in twin pigtails.
 A well-kept fringe covered her forehead up to her brows.
 Her eyes were like almonds, and her pupils were deep purple.

-“You have very beautiful eyes,” Mira couldn’t help herself blurting out.
+“You have beautiful eyes,” Mira couldn’t help blurt out.

-“Are you for real?” the lady scoffed.
-“Well, in case you already forgot, I’m Jessica, the Senior Class Governor of the Biology Program, and it is my responsibility to monitor everyone in our program.”
+The girl scoffed.
+“Are you for real?
+In case you already forgot, I’m Jessica, the Senior Class Governor of the Biology Program, and it is my responsibility to monitor everyone in our program.”

 “Wait.
 What?
 How did you know which program I belong to?”
 Mira asked.
 She unfolded her coat and looked for a nametag or any identifying mark.
 She found none.
 “And what’s that you said?
 Biology?
 I’m in the Biology program?”

 “Yes.
-Oh, my Godfrederick!”
+Oh, my god!”
 Jessica stepped closer to Mira and reached for her forehead.